peteoshea/scripts-to-rule-them-all/README.md

 A good pattern to support is having optional arguments that allow you to run specific tests.

 Linting is also be considered a form of testing.
 These tend to run faster than tests, so put them towards the beginning so it fails faster if there's a linting problem.

-### script/server

-*TODO - Needs converting to bash when actually required.*

-[`script/server`][server] is used to start the application.

-For a web application, this might start up any extra processes that the application requires to run in addition to itself.

-[`script/update`][update] should be called ahead of any application booting to ensure that the application is up to date and can run appropriately.

-### script/console

-*TODO - Needs converting to bash when actually required.*

-[`script/console`][console] is used to open a console for your application.

-A good pattern to support is having an optional argument that is an environment name, so you can connect to that environment's console.

-You should configure and run anything that needs to happen to open a console for the requested environment.

 ## Installing Dependencies

 The [bootstrap][bootstrap] script, called from both [setup][setup] and [update][update] scripts, is used solely for fulfilling dependencies of the project.
 This can mean installing packages, updating git submodules, etc.
 The goal is to make sure all required dependencies are installed.